Archan6el/TAMUctf-2025-Writeup/otp.md

 Alright, so how do we get the keys?

-Well, we can run `bt` to see all the function calls at the time of the crash.
+Well, we can run `bt` to see all the previous function calls.

 ![image](https://github.com/user-attachments/assets/57541dd4-a554-4306-be3b-d379f433b4a1)